alxers/book_of_proof/2_chapter.md

 10. The discriminant is negative only if the quadratic equation has no real solutions.
 If quadratic equation has no real solutions, then the discriminant is negative.

+11. You fail only if you stop writing.
+(Ray Bradbury) If you stop writing, then you will fail.

+12. People will generally accept facts as truth only if the facts agreee with what they already believe.
+(Andy Rooney) If facts agree with what people already believe, then they will accept them.

+13. Whenever people agree with me I feel I must be wrong.
+(Oscar Wilde) If people agree with me, then I feel I'm wrong.

+Exercises for Section 2.4